BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 The keys to the matchup are:

-- don't tap out unnecessarily in windows where Stasis locks you;
+- don't tap out unnecessarily;
 - give a lot of value to **Wall of Roots**;
-- consider **Eladamri's Vineyard** one of the best cards;
-- use Cabal Therapy to name the card that beats your line, not always Stasis;
+- use Cabal Therapy to name the card that beats your line;
-- respect Counterspell, Chain of Vapor, Daze, and Thwart;
-- post-board, bring in Duress, Xantid Swarm, and enchantment/artifact answers;
-- cut a number of Birds of Paradise when they become too close to one-shot mana;
 - respect Annul and Cursed Totem post-board;
-- don't lean too casually on Hermit + Krosan Reclamation lines against a deck full of counters.
+- don't lean too casually on Hermit + Krosan Reclamation.

 In short: against Stasis you don't just have to be faster.
 You have to avoid handing the opponent the perfect turn to resolve Stasis and turn a neutralized spell of yours into a lock.

-If you build windows well with discard, double threats, and post-board answers, you can often force a decisive card and win before the lock becomes definitive.
+With discard, double threats, and post-board answers, you can often force a decisive card and turn the game even before they see it coming.

 </div>